Match-Yang/easy_example_flutter/README.md

 3. Run the `firebase login` to connect your firebase account
 4. Run the `flutterfire configure` Select your firebase project and configure android and ios project.
 5. The ios project needs to configure your development team in xcode and upload the apns certificate to the fcm console of firebase, refer to [this document](https://firebase.flutter.dev/docs/messaging/apple-integration)
-5. Run the `flutter run`, sample code will run on your device.
+6. Run the `flutter run`, sample code will run on your device.

+>  tips: Android devices need to ensure that the user agrees to the appropriate notification permissions.

 ## Integrate the SDK into your project

 [![Integrate](docs/images/integration_video.jpg)](https://www.youtube.com/watch?v=AzdivRas-uc)

 ### Add zego_express_engine into your project